 Be EPIC is a two-day program that teaches PSWs in the dementia care field to use person-centered communication.
 The added phase of the project involves using highly interactive virtual reality (VR) simulations to teach person-centered communication skills.
 It incorporates the social history of clients into care routines and takes into account the environment when caring for people living with dementia.

-By leveraging virtual reality technology, the program allows PSWs who are culturally and linguistically diverse to gain the skills necessary to relate to people living with dementia and provide quality care.
-This will enhance quality care and build confidence and decrease stress among PSWs.
+By leveraging VR technology, the program allows PSWs who are culturally and linguistically diverse to gain the skills necessary to relate to people living with dementia and provide quality care.
+This in turn can build confidence and decrease stress among PSWs.